 FUP vouchers are administered in the same manner as Housing Choice Voucher and are subject to the same eligibility rules.
 The child welfare agency is required to help FUP clients gather the necessary paperwork, find suitable housing, and maintain their housing through aftercare services.
 If a child welfare agency elects to refer a young person aging out of foster care with a FUP voucher, the child welfare agency must offer or identify an agency that will offer educational assistance, independent living programs, counseling, and employment assistance.
-The housing subsidies available to youth under this program are limited to 36 months but can be extended to five years if youth participants work, go to school, and/or participate in HUD's Family Self-Sufficiency Program.

-Eligible families include those who are in imminent danger of losing their children to foster care primarily due to housing problems and those who are unable to regain custody of their children primarily due to housing problems.
-Eligible youth include those who were in foster care aged out of foster care and are currently between the ages of 18 and 24 (have not reached their 25th birthday) and are homeless or at risk of homelessness.
+Eligible families include those who are in imminent danger of losing their children to foster care or are unable to regain custody of their children primarily due to inadequate housing.
+Eligible youth include those who were in foster care aged out of foster care and are currently between the ages of 18 and 24 (have not reached their 25th birthday).
+Youth do not have to be homeless or at risk of homelessness at the time of their application to the PHA.